Spring air often smells of flowers and sugar , and around Easter people bake something called Easter biscuits .

 - 1 teaspoon baking powder

-- 1 teaspoon mixed spice or cinnamon (optional)
+- 1 teaspoon mixed spіce or cinnamon (optional)

 Directions

-- Cream together the butter and sugar until fluffy.
+- Cream butter and sugar until light .

-- Knead the dough until smooth, wrap in cling film, and chill for 30 minutes.
+- Knead dough until smooth , wrap in plastic and chill 30 mins .

-- Roll the dough out to about 1 cm thick and cut into shapes.
+- Roll dough to 1 cm thick and cut shapes .

-- Place on a lined baking tray and bake for 12-15 minutes or until golden.
+- Place on baking tray and bake 12–15 mins or until light gold .

 Advice